 For example, a shirt may have color options in blue, red, pink, and Hawaiian.
 The customer can then choose another option for size small, medium, and large.
 Giving the customer 12 possible combinations for their order (blue small, red medium, pink small, etc).

 Using the same example above, a shirt is one type of product and a hoody is another.
 Just because they both are worn on the top half of a person, doesn’t mean they are the same product with options.
 These two should be their own products.

 Generally, I also wouldn’t recommend using variants for genders.
 When your product comes in women’s, men’s, youth, and/or unisex sizes, it may make sense for these to be individual products as well.
 This makes browsing for specific sizes much easier too!

 Really, it doesn’t need to be that complicated.

-If you have one product with two variants, just make each variant their own product.
+For those Shopify stores who have only one product with two variants, don’t overthink this too much.
+Make each variant their own product.

 If you do make changes to your product listings, don’t forget to set up 301 redirects on the old product URLs and make sure each product has unique content.
 You don’t want to lose out on the SEO you’ve built up over the years.